browserengineering/book/book/chrome.md

 [^5]: Because of line breaking.

-Next, since each `TextLayout` corresponds to a particular `TextNode`, we can compute its font and based on that its width and height:[^6]
+Next, since each `TextLayout` corresponds to a particular `TextNode`, we can compute its font based on its width and height:[^6]

 [^6]: Make sure you measure `word`, not `node.text`, which contains
     multiple words!
 That's an easy-to-make and confusing bug.